miloshunter/MLP-OpenCL/README.md

 ## Results
 ### Hypothesis 1:
+MLP on CPU programmed with OpenMP will run faster than MLP programmed in bare C

 Speedup for OpenMP on CPU depends on the network size but generaly goes from 1.5 on two threads and small networks to around 5 on maximum thread number (Ryzen 5 2600x has 6 cores and 12 threads).
 This hypothesis is proved to be right.

 ### Hypothesis 2:
+Every implementation on GPU will run faster than any implementation on CPU

 This hypothesis proved right again, but greatly depends on network size.

 For small network where CPU speedup is 2.5, GPU speedup is 2.7.
 For smaller networks probably would be even worse.